MING-ZCH/CII-Bench/README.md

 ### 1. Inference

-Before inference, you need to correctly configure the inference framework and code required for the model.
+Before inference, you need to configure the inference framework and code required for the model correctly.
 Below, we provide running examples for different inference frameworks.

 #### Using lmdeploy for inference